 The façade – Project Moscow

-It is in fact evidenced in the final hearing of the divorce proceedings prior to judgment that Scot Young’s counsel confirmed that he suffered no loss in relation to Project Moscow.
-It was all a front to assist in concealment of Mr Young’s vast estate after he, we allege, faked his own bankruptcy with assistance of his legal and accounting associates.
+In summary, Jones himself was forced to admit that Scot never lost money in Project Moscow at all.
+It was essentially a front to assist in concealment of Scot’s vast estate after he faked his own bankruptcy with assistance of his legal and accounting associates.

-There is substantive evidence showing Mr Young’s assets and cash in bank accounts in fact long after the alleged collapse of the Project Moscow deal, including conclusive evidence of cheques paid out of Mr Young’s personal bank account in the sum totaling £58,500,487 between the last quarter of 2005 and throughout 2006.
+There is substantive evidence showing Scot’s assets and cash in bank accounts long after the alleged collapse of the Project Moscow deal, including conclusive evidence of cheques paid out of Mr Young’s personal bank account in the sum totaling £58,500,487 between the last quarter of 2005 and throughout 2006.

 Scot Young placed his trust in the wrong parties – Stephen David Jones of Jirehouse Capital & links to Grant Thornton